andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/Preprocessing/FEAT_GUI.rst

 .. _FEAT_GUI.rst

-Intermezzo: The FEAT GUI and loading the functional data
+Chapter 2: The FEAT GUI and loading the functional data
 ^^^^^^^^^^^

 The rest of the preprocessing steps (motion correction through normalization) will be carried out in the FEAT GUI.
 The FEAT button is located the middle of the FSL GUI menu, and clicking on it will open up a window with several tabs.